shengt25/Learn-Yocto-Project/README.md

 ./run_yocto.sh
 ```

 This will build and start Yocto container on the remote server.
 The container will be activated in your terminal.
 It will be automatically shutdown when you exit the terminal.
+Container settings and data are also preserved (stopped, not removed).
+To reset the container, run `rebuild_yocto.sh`.

 Inside the container, you will be logged in as user `yocto` (password: `yocto`).